Study of Higgs boson pair production in the $HH \rightarrow b \overline{b} \gamma \gamma$ final state with 308 fb$^{-1}$ of data collected at $\sqrt{s} =$ 13 TeV and 13.6 TeV by the ATLAS experiment: Signal and background modelling

 Signal shapes are parameterised for Run~2 and Run~3 separately.
 The same model is found to describe well single Higgs boson and Higgs boson pair simulated events for both SM and non-SM coupling modifier values.

 The $\myy$ distributions of the non-resonant di-photon background are modelled with exponential functions, whose normalisation and shape parameters are obtained from the fit to the data.
 The chosen exponential function in each category is found to describe well the data in the $\myy$ sidebands, as well as the background-only template obtained with a sample of simulated $\gamma\gamma+b\bar{b}$ events normalised to the data in the $\myy$ sidebands.
 The background shape parameters are correlated for each Run-2 and Run-3 category pair (\textit{e.g.} High Mass 1 for Run~2 and High Mass 1 for Run~3) in the fit to the data, ensuring consistency with the requirement on the minimum expected number of continuum background events to define category boundaries, as described in Section~\ref{sec:selections}.
 Tests using the large sample of simulated $\gamma\gamma+b\bar{b}$ continuum background events, as well as from a comparison of data-sideband distributions in the low-mass and high-mass regions, indicate good compatibility between the Run-2 and Run-3 shape parameters at the current level of precision of this analysis.
 Furthermore, no significant bias on the fitted signal is observed even when enhancing the difference between Run-2 and Run-3 background shapes by a factor of ten compared to those seen in simulation.
-Finally, the impact of correlating or decorrelating the background parameters on the final statistical results is found to be negligible.
+Finally, the impact of correlating or decorrelating the parameters of the analytical model describing the shape of the background is found to be negligible.
 Normalisation parameters of the background functions are not correlated.